 Top 10 Examples of Brand Research Scenarios

-• Following a merger or major acquisition
+- Following a merger or major acquisition

-• Launch of a new practice or service line
+- When launching a new practice or service line

-• When growth has stalled
+- When growth has stalled

-• Facing powerful new competitors
+- When facing powerful new competitors

-• Experiencing downward pricing pressure
+- When experiencing downward pricing pressure

-• When your target audience has changed
+- When your target audience has changed

-• When considering a new name or identity
+- When considering a new name or identity

 Some of these are the big moments in the life of a firm.
-These are the pivotal periods during which a firm stakes out a new identity or a new path for the future.
+These are the pivotal periods when a firm stakes out a new identity or a new path for the future.
 They typically involve major decisions with major consequences.
 As such, they are opportune times to guide the path forward with data.

 But research isn’t just for moments of big, disruptive change.
 You may simply find that you have outgrown your old brand.
 What once differentiated you no longer embodies the value that you provide to clients.
 This will happen many times in the life of most firms, and research helps you rebrand to communicate who you really are today.